nogakril/nomad-project/README.md

-# nomad-project
-Bezalel Course "Nomads and Technology in Extreme Conditions" - Final Project
+# "Nomads and Technology in Extreme Conditions" - Final Project